 Grapeseed oil that’s cold-pressed or expeller-pressed does not use chemical solvents or high heat during processing.
 It’s a better choice than oil made with solvents.

 Grapeseed oil is high in polyunsaturated fatty acids (PUFAs), mostly omega-6 fatty acids.
-According to the American Heart Association, PUFAs may be beneficial to your heart if they’re used in place of saturated fats and trans fats in your diet.
+According to the

 Research shows that PUFAS may reduce cholesterol and your risk of heart disease.
 But there’s a catch: Optimal health depends on the proper balance of omega-6 fatty acids and omega-3 fatty acids in your body.
 Most people get more than enough omega-6 fatty acids in their diet and not nearly enough omega-3s.